 from applying manure, commercial fertilizer, biosolids, and food wastes

-from December 16 to March 1, and eliminate the requirement to
+from December 16 through February 28, and eliminate the requirement to

 incorporate manure into the soil if crop management